 As you will have now noticed many of the devices on the market are very similar in their functions.
-And, this makes choosing a device a difficult decision.
+This certainly makes choosing a device a difficult decision.

-We recommend that first you fix a budget, then make a list of the 5 most important functions and features, the ‘must-haves’.
+We recommend that first you fix a budget, then make a list of the five most important functions and features, the must have and then five of nice-to-have.
 Next, whittle down your list.

 If you still can’t decide, consider the brand.
 Big brand names are usually better quality, more reliable and if something goes wrong they may be under guarantee.